utkucaglar/Data_Analysis_Project/README.md

 ## **Introduction**

 Sabanci University DSA210 Introduction to Data Science Course Fall 2023-2024 Term Project.
 This project will include the analysis of my step count and the University assignments' impact on my step count.
+The data I analyzed spans from September 23 2024, to December 15 2024.

 ---